 For the Stafford dataset composite taxa were created when an item could have derived from one of two or three species.
 Before constructing the averaged functional traits of the composite species, weed_data was used to examine the species, confirming that their functional traits were not widely divergent.
 For species which have very different growing conditions or functional traits it is suggested that the models be run with and without the composite taxa to see the impact of their inclusion.

 To obtain the composite taxa’s functional trait data the function ave_wdata was used.
-The Stafford data contained 12 composite taxa (Table 4) and ave_wdata was used to average the different species’ functional trait values, creating an averaged SLA, ARNODE, LOGCANH, LOGCAND and VEGPROP for each composite species.
-For example, using ave_wdata the functional trait values of the species Ranunculus acris (ranuacr), Ranunculus bulbosus (ranubul) and Ranunculus repens (ranurep) were averaged together to create the composite species ranuabr.
+The Stafford data contained 12 composite taxa (Table 4) and ave_wdata was used to average the different species’ functional trait values, creating an averaged SLA, ARNODE, LOGCANH, LOGCAND and VEGPROP for each composite taxon.
+For example, using ave_wdata the functional trait values of the species Ranunculus acris (ranuacr), Ranunculus bulbosus (ranubul) and Ranunculus repens (ranurep) were averaged together to create the composite taxon ranuabr.
 This was done for all composite species to create a data frame containing those taxa and their averaged functional trait data (supplementary code line 8; Figure 2a).

 Table 4 The new species codes for the composite taxa from Stafford and their included species